 Travertine is one of several natural stones that are used for paving patios and garden paths.
 It is sometimes known as travertine limestone or travertine marble; these are the same stone, although travertine is classified properly as a type of limestone, not marble.
 The stone is characterized by pitted holes and troughs in its surface.

 Although these troughs occur naturally, they suggest signs of considerable wear and tear over time.
-It can also be polished to a smooth, shiny finish, and comes in a variety of colors from grey to coral-red.
+It can also polish to a smooth, shiny finish, and comes in a variety of colors from grey to coral-red.
 Travertine is most commonly available in tile sizes for floor installations.